-14 || of the Class.

-15 102.
-A class action is superior to other available methods for the fair and efficient 16 adjudication of this controversy.
+- 109. Plaintiff will adequately protect the interests of the Class and has retained counsel who are experienced in class action securities litigation.
+Plaintiff has no interests that conflict with those of the Class. - 110.
+A class action is superior to other available methods for the fair and efficient adjudication of this controversy.
 Joinder of all Class members is impracticable.

 VI.
-APPLICABILITY OF PRESUMPTION OF RELIANCE: FRAUD-ON-THE-
+APPLICABILITY OF PRESUMPTION OF RELIANCE: FRAUD-ON-THE-MARKET DOCTRINE

-MARKET DOCTRINE

-19 103.
-Plaintiff will rely upon the presumption of reliance established by the fraud-on-the20 market doctrine in that, among other things:

-a.
-Defendants made public misrepresentations or failed to disclose material facts during the Class Period;

-b.
-The omissions and misrepresentations were material;

-c.
-The Company's securities traded in an efficient market;

-d.
-The misrepresentations alleged would tend to induce a reasonable investor to misjudge the value of the Company's securities; and e.
-Plaintiff and the Class purchased First Republic securities between the time Defendants misrepresented or failed to disclose material facts and the time the true facts were disclosed, without knowledge of the misrepresented or omitted facts.

-- At all relevant times, the market for the Company's securities was efficient because: (1) as a regulated issuer, the Company filed periodic public reports with the FDIC; and (2) the Company regularly communicated with public investors using established market communication mechanisms, including through regular disseminations of press releases on the major news wire services and through other wide-ranging public disclosures, such as communications with the financial press, securities analysts, and other similar reporting services. - 10
+- 111. Plaintiff will rely upon the presumption of reliance established by the fraud-on-the-market doctrine in that, among other things: - a.
+Defendants made public misrepresentations or failed to disclose material facts during the Class Period; - b.
+The omissions and misrepresentations were material; - c.
+The Company's securities traded in an efficient market; - d.
+The misrepresentations alleged would tend to induce a reasonable investor to misjudge the value of the Company's securities; and - e.
+Plaintiff and the Class purchased First Republic securities between the time Defendants misrepresented or failed to disclose material facts and the time the true facts were disclosed, without knowledge of the misrepresented or omitted facts. - 112.
+At all relevant times, the market for the Company's securities was efficient because: (1) as a regulated issuer, the Company filed periodic public reports with the FDIC; and (2) the Company regularly communicated with public investors using established market communication mechanisms, including through regular disseminations of press releases on the major news wire services and through other wide-ranging public disclosures, such as communications with the financial press, securities analysts, and other similar reporting services.